jishan900/Hotel-Booking-Cancellation-Prediction-Using-Bayesian-Modeling-R/README.md

 **Research Question:** Can we accurately predict hotel booking cancellations and identify key factors influencing cancellation using Bayesian Models?

 **The applied method from Bayesian Models:**
+# Model 1
+## Setting up seed & the priors and formulate the Bayesian Logistic Regression formula